 4. Small zero-turns that will turn well in loose soil usually won’t go up a hill without the front wheels coming off the ground.
 If you can lift the front end of your zero-turn by yourself don’t try mowing up a hill with it.

 5. Small zero-turns will not turn going downhill.
-With wet turf, drought dry turf, and even good turf, the rear wheels can’t always get enough traction to turn the unit when it’s pointed downhill.
+With wet turf, drought-dry turf, and even good turf, the rear wheels can’t always get enough traction to turn the unit when it’s pointed downhill.
 Slow down before you go down the hill or mow the hill diagonally going down.
 When mowing with a small zero-turn across a slope they have a tendency to slide down the slope.
 This can be very embarrassing when you slide into the pond and very deadly when you slide off the lawn and over a landscape wall.
 NEVER, I repeat never mow a slope with a pond or drop-off at the bottom of the slope.
 Even the most expensive ZTR’s can lose traction and slide down the slope.
-Plan on a walk-behind mower or nature area for those types of slopes.
+Plan on using a walk-behind mower or creating a nature area for those types of slopes.

 Steering wheel ZTR’s are better for slopes.
 They will turn as well or better than your lawn tractor.
 They also handle slopes better than lawn tractors because both rear wheels are driven all the time.
 In other words they don’t use a differential.

-6. Small zero-turns may tip over backwards going up hill.
+6. Small zero-turns may tip over backwards going uphill.
 A good rule of thumb is to try backing up the hill with your zero-turn.
 If the rear wheels lose traction and start to spin the slope is too steep to mow up.
-If you have a walk out basement mow the slope diagonally – going downhill!
+If you have a walkout basement mow the slope diagonally – going downhill!
 Yes, it takes more time, but it is safer.

 7. Small zero-turns are delivered with too much air in the tires.
 Read the manual and adjust the air pressure to 12 lbs or so.